-- Per-track effects: Add a variety of professional effects to your tracks, such as a customisable 8-band EQ, noise gating and dynamic range compression, for projects that sound clean and engaging
+- Per-track effects: Add a variety of professional effects to your tracks, such as a customisable 8-band EQ, noise gating and dynamic range. compression, for projects that sound clean and engaging.

 - Auto-levelling: Checks your project when you share it, automatically makes adjustments to volume levels to keep them even and professional-sounding and avoid clipping.

 - More flexibility when sharing projects: Share in lossless formats like WAV or CAF (as well as the default MPEG-4 Audio), in the popular MP3 format, or as movie files to your Camera Roll for sharing on social media.

 - Archive projects — along with all the audio they use — to .zip files, for ease of making backups, freeing up space or moving projects between devices